ossf/tac/process/building-an-open-source-community.md

 You should try to identify the most relevant TIs.
 A good starting point is the [TAC README page](https://github.com/ossf/tac) where you can find the whole list of TIs with relevant pointers.
 If you're not sure, that's ok, feel free to attend, introduce yourself and don't hesitate to ask if this might be the right place to find people interested in your project.
 If you want to get a few minutes to present or demo your project during a call, you can simply go to the TI's meeting notes document and add an item to the next call's agenda along with your name.
 If it turns out that it's not possible to allocate time for your item that week, you'll be given a chance on a future call.

 TIs make an effort to be inclusive and welcome newcomers.
-Don’t be shy, we don’t bite. :-)
+Don't be shy, we don't bite. :-)